The Summit of Sustainability Award isn’t just for big companies. The awards has 5 organizational categories:

 - Public Sector (Governmental/Schools)

 The application is done through Survey Monkey.
-However, the application process is closed until 2015.
+Apply here.
+Deadline is July 1, 2015.

 Applying for SOSA is pretty simple and really “green” as it is right through this page on the website during the application season.
 Our four required categories are: Energy Management, Waste Management, Water Management and Purchasing

 as well.
 You will also find a WebCargo link within the application if you would like to upload other information for submission which further explain your sustainability practices and goals.
 Want to print and look over 2015′s application to see what type of information we ask for?
 Here is the SOSA 2015 Application in a PDF.
 Need help in filling out your application, call Cindy at 330.375.2116 option 1, and we will have one of our experts contact you so you can ask questions.

 When working through Survey Monkey, here are a few helpful tips:

 - You can advance through questions on the application by just inserting “123” in an answer.

 - You can save the application and return to work on it later.